 Body Structure of The Sardinian Anglo-Arabian Horse

-The Sardinian Anglo-Arab is a breed of horse that has solid feet and legs, a refined head, and a fiery temperament.
+The Sardinian Anglo-Arabian Horse is a breed of horse that has solid feet and legs, a refined head, and a fiery temperament.
 It has been shown to be able to cover 100 kilometers per day in trials.
 Horses are usually light in build with long legs and necks.
 They can be bay, chestnut, or gray in color.
 The Sardinian Anglo-Arab is a horse breed that has a height of 150cm to 160cm and can weigh between 450kg and 550kg.

-The Sardinian Anglo-Arab is a healthy breed with no known health problems.
+The Sardinian Anglo-Arabian Horse is a healthy breed with no known health problems.
 Owners should ensure their animals maintain a proper lifestyle along with regular vet checkups.
 The diet of the Sardinian Anglo-Arab horse is similar to that of any other horse breed, consisting of hay and grain.
 They can live an average life of 20-22 years.

 For over 200 years, the Carabinieri has used the Anglo Arab Sardinian horse as part of their regiment.
 The popularity of horse meat is rising in Italy and throughout Europe, with this breed and other horses facing a decline in population.
 A race named the Italian Saddle Horse or Sella Italiano has been created using bloodstock from this breed.